RachelFurlong-dev/bug-match-M2/README.md

 [View the live project here.](https://rachelfurlong-dev.github.io/bug-match-M2/)

-This is a memory game for my Milestone 2 project by a fictional company called Elephant Games, designed as part of a series of memory games to be added to the site in different formats.
-The main target users are parents and their child, to help children develop working memory skills in an enjoyable way and have fun.
+This is a memory game for my Milestone 2 project by a fictional company called Weevil Games, designed as part of a series of memory games to be added to the site in different formats.
+The main target users are parents and their children, to help develop working memory skills in an enjoyable way and have fun.
 (Child age range: 4 – 9years.)

 <h2 align="center"><img src="assets/img/mockup.png"></h2>